 Making beautiful jewelry isn’t as simple as placing a stone in a setting, or twisting a piece of wire.
 Here we’ll take you behind the scenes to see how we make history for you.

 Sinclair Jewelry is inspired by history, so our designs begin with research into extant pieces.
 Through our contacts we’ve been able to source a library of ancient jewelry designs and photos, and these academic papers are invaluable to our work.
 While this often means hours of reading museum catalogues and history books, it also entails lots of traveling to museums so we can see ancient works of art up close.

 Perfecting the Design

 Using the research as a guide, Brandy will often sketch many iterations of a design before sitting down to properly draft out a piece on vellum.
-Brian’s expertise with gems comes into play here, as he can offer advice for which stones would be well-suited for the type of jewelry and how it is set.
+Evie’s expertise with gems comes into play here, as she can offer advice for which stones would be well-suited for the type of jewelry and how it is set.
 Sometimes only the setting will be drawn on the vellum, while the gemstones are rendered on sheets of acetate so they can be swapped out to check various color combinations.

 Forming the Metal